dekuNukem/traffic-cone-film-scanning/README.md

 #### Wipe-down

+* Before a scanning session, wipe clean the light table and glass (both sides).
-* Get some **Chamois Leather**.
-Inexpensive, but make sure it's real.
+* I use inexpensive **Chamois Leather**.
+Make sure it's real kind.
 * Microfibre cloths works too, but they might also shed lints.
-* Before a scanning session, wipe clean the light table and glass (both sides).

 ## Scanning Procedures

 * Attach cone to the camera by screwing on the lens hood.

-* Wear gloves, wipe down the glass and light table with chamois leather to reduce dust.
+* Wear gloves, THEN wipe down the glass and light table with chamois leather to remove dust.
 * Place film strips **emulsion side up** near the **center** of the light table.
+	* The correct side should **curl up**

-	* Looking down, the picture/frame-number should **look mirrored**.
+	* The picture/frame-number should **look mirrored**.

 * Place glass on top.
 * Double check camera settings:

 	* Custom white balance
 	* RAW output
-	* Manual focus mode
+	* Manual focus w/ **focus peaking**

-place camera over the negative.
+place the cone over the negative.

 focus, focus assist, peaking with magnification absolutly essential. very littlemargin for error. look for where the assist it strongest.